clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/documentation/grammar.rst

   :menuselection:`View --> Side Bar --> Hide Side Bar`"

 * Do not include more than 3 navigation steps in a menu selection.
-If more than three steps are needed devide the steps using ``:guilabel:`` or ``:menuselection:``.
+If more than three steps are needed divide the steps using ``:guilabel:`` or ``:menuselection:``.
 For example: "Go to :guilabel:`File` and select
   :menuselection:`Print --> Print Preview --> Set Up`."

-Software Version Capitalization
+Software version capitalization
 ===============================

 Do not capitalize the word version or letter v when listing software or hardware version numbers.
 The v is lowercase and closed with the number (no period).
 For example: